Skip to main content

 Less Info

-This 6-week class is led by Avery Hill and will cover/review all the basics you need to know for early success in your ‘ukulele playing, $100 for six classes.
+This 8-week class is led by Avery Hill and will cover/review all the basics you need to know for early success in your ‘ukulele playing, $165 for eight classes/$30 drop-in.

 Have you recently treated yourself to a new ‘ukulele, or received one as a gift?
 Or have you had one in the closet you are ready to finally dust off?
 Or perhaps the pandemic has kept you from your ‘ukulele too long, and you are ready to dive back into playing?